The History of InfoAge Science & History MuseumsMarconi - The Wireless Operator’s Future

 Each of the stations mentioned will require a large staff of operators for continuous service.
 Supervisors and superintendents will be needed.
 Engineers and their assistants will find excellent positions awaiting them.

 Conditions of living at high power stations are the last word in comfort and convenience.
 Most of the stations are situated near to some large civic center and a regular trip to town or theatre is quite possible.
-Naturally the stations are in close proximity to some body of water where bathing, fishing and boating afford much diversion.
-Tennis courts are provided and there is ample ground avail-able for baseball diamonds and football-fields.
+Naturally, the stations are in close proximity to bodies of water where bathing, fishing, and boating afford many diversions.
+Tennis courts are provided and there is ample ground avail-able for baseball diamonds and football fields.
 Even golf might not be put out of the question at some of the stations.

 The hotels attached to these huge plants are objects of wonder to all visitors.
-Operators are given well furnished bedrooms with adjoining baths, there are lounging and music rooms holding player-pianos and Victrolas with splendid selections of records, besides a well-stocked library which circulates through all stations.
-Smoking rooms are fitted with restful lounging chairs and on many winter nights these are drawn up to form a cosy half circle about the large open fireplaces.
+Operators are given well-furnished bedrooms with adjoining baths, there are lounging and music rooms holding player-pianos and Victrolas with splendid selections of records, besides a well-stocked library which circulates through all stations.
+Smoking rooms are fitted with restful lounging chairs and on many winter nights, these are drawn up to form a cozy half-circle about the large open fireplaces.
 The dining rooms are run solely for the convenience of operators and service may be had by those coming off duty at any hour of the day or night.
 Billiard tables are found very popular, and bowling alleys in the hotel basements are promised.

 We also find that high power men, on account of continuous duty, are rewarded with four weeks’ vacation with full pay, and sick pay while unable to perform active duty.
 A benefit association has recently been organized providing protection to families in case of death.